ISCHEMIC STROKE / ACUTE THERAPY

 • advanced imaging can help decide whether to administer tPA

-• it is recommended to thrombolyse patients with:
+• thrombolysis is recommended for patients with:

-• rapidly improving but still disabling deficit
+• rapidly improving yet still disabling deficits

 • 1/3 of patients will progress and develop a permanent deficit after initial improvement [Smith, 2005] [Smith, 2011]